IanWhitney/rdd_presentation/presentation.md

 - Tom Preston-Werner
 <aside class='notes'>This is from a 2010 blog post on RDD.
 I didn't recognize this name initially, but if
 anyone has made the Readme important, it's Tom, co-founder of GitHub.
 What's the first thing you see for every project on GitHub?
+The readme.
+What's the one file GitHub nags you to create for any new repo?
 The readme.</aside>

-Ok, so what am I writing about?
+Ok, I'm writing 'about my software'.
+But about what, exactly?
 <aside class='notes'>'The Gem' is the obvious answer, but maybe a little
 abstract.
 I think the readme should have 4 sections</aside>